bsamek/evergreen-wiki/Evergreen-Best-Practices.md

 ### Use [task tags](https://github.com/evergreen-ci/evergreen/wiki/Project-Files#task-tags) to reduce repetition in your Evergreen configuration file ###

 ### Be cautious about Evergreen's expansion syntax ###
 Evergreen chose an expansion syntax that unfortunately conflicts with bash.
-This means that you cannot do something like this:
+This means that you cannot do something like this.

 ```bash
 # WRONG